cdjq/DFRobot_GR10_30/python/README.md

   def set_right_range(self, range):
     '''!
-      @brief Set distance of moving to right that can be recognized
+      @brief Set how far your hand should move to the right so the sensor can recognize it
       @param range
       @n     Distance range 5-25, must be less than distance from left to right of the detection window
     '''

   def set_up_range(self, range):
     '''!
-      @brief Set distance of moving up that can be recognized
+      @brief Set how far your hand should move up so the sensor can recognize it
       @param range
       @n     Distance range 5-25, must be less than distance from top to bottom of the detection window
     '''

   def set_down_range(self, range):
     '''!
-      @brief Set distance of moving down that can be recognized
+      @brief Set how far your hand should move down so the sensor can recognize it
       @param range
       @n     Distance range 5-25, must be less than distance from top to bottom of the detection window
     '''

   def set_forward_range(self, range):
     '''!
-      @brief Set distance of moving forward that can be recognized
+      @brief Set how far your hand should move forward so the sensor can recognize it
       @param range
       @n     Distance range 1-15
     '''

   def set_backward_range(self, range):
     '''!
-      @brief Set distance of moving backward that can be recognized
+      @brief Set how far your hand should move backward so the sensor can recognize it
       @param range
       @n     Distance range 1-15
     '''

   def set_wave_number(self, number):
     '''!
-      @brief Set wave number that can be recognized
+      @brief Set how many times you need to wave hands so the sensor can recognize it
       @param number
       @n     Number range 1-15
       @return NONE